 This course introduces students to food and beverage service.
 Students learn about storeroom procedures and the preservation of foods, wines, and liquors.
-This course includes instruction for the proper service of food and beverages to customers.
-Guest lecturers may be invited, and students may take field trips.
-Special emphasis is placed on techniques of cost comparisons, ingredient costing, and cost reduction.
-An exam-based certification in Hospitality and Restaurant Management and Controlling Foodservice Costs through NRAEF is a component of this course.
+This course teaches the proper service of food and beverages to customers.
+Guest lecturers may be used from time to time, and students may take field trips.
+Because restaurants depend on keeping costs at a minimum, special emphasis is placed on techniques of cost comparisons, ingredient costing, and cost reduction.
 Prerequisite: BUSN 103 Introduction to Hospitality Management.

-BUSN103 Introduction to Hospitality Management 3 Credits
+BUSN 103 Introduction to Hospitality Management 3 Credits